thunderbird/webext-docs/changes/beta115.rst

 messageDisplay API
 ==================
-* Added support for :ref:`messageDisplay.open` to open messages from DOM File object.
+* Added support for :ref:`messageDisplay.open` to open messages from a DOM File object.

 spaces API & spacesToolbar API
 ==============================